What is fat grafting (facial fat transfer)?

-Fat grafting, also known as fat transfer, is a procedure that uses your body’s own excess fatty deposits to fill depressions in the skin that make you look older or make your skin appear unhealthy.
+Fat grafting, also known as fat transfer, is a procedure that uses your body’s own excess fatty deposits to fill depressions in the skin or hollow areas on your face that make you look older or make your skin appear unhealthy.

 Patients often turn to fat grafting as a more long-lasting alternative to popular injectable fillers.
 While these injectable fillers work very well, the idea of using excess material (fat) from your own body is appealing to some patients.
 Those who desire fat grafting often do so to correct lines and wrinkles, deep groves, hollowing of the cheek or temples, or alongside blepharoplasty surgery.